Regenerative Therapy and Hip AVN

 Who else has Avascular Necrosis (AVN) Affected?

 Repair and regenerate are the cornerstones of Regenerative Medicine and Tissue Engineering.
 The ability to repair the damage associated with avascular necrosis has helped athletes to return to their chosen sport.
 Some legendary athletes like Bo Jackson developed hip AVN, which ended his football career.
+Brett Favre when he was traded to the Green Bay Packers the team physcian noted he had Hip AVN on an x-ray, and did not want to clear him. the coach overruled this, and the rest is history as Brett Favre had a tremendously long football career.
+Mike Napoli in baseball lost a large contract due to his hip AVN diagnosis and was resigned to a much smaller one.
+Ray Emery a hockey goalie, als had hi scareer affected by hip AVN.
 Dr. Lox has successfully helped teen athletes, who were told they needed joint fusion or joint replacement.
 Dr. Lox assisted them to go back to their sport and get collegiate sports scholarships.
-Dr. Lox has incorporated Regenerative Medicine strategies successfully not only for athletes, but patients who wish to just have a normal lifestyle, and avoid hip replacement surgery.
+Dr. Lox has incorporated Regenerative Medicine strategies, and hip stem cell therapy successfully not only for athletes, but patients who wish to just have a normal lifestyle, and avoid hip replacement surgery.
 These are all are worthwhile goals.

 Tampa Bay, Florida (727) 462-5582